-With Easter weekend upon us, we will hopefully see visitors come through our church doors.
-Creating an environment that allows them to feel loved and connected is crucial.
+With Easter weekend behind us, we hopefully saw visitors come through our church doors.
+Creating an environment that allowed them to feel loved and connected is crucial.
 There are many ways to do that - "wow factors" being one way.
 Whether it's giving your families rides in rented golf carts or radio flyer wagons, our friend Kevin Stone from Executive Pastor Online shares with us the importance of having "wow factors" and the impact it can make on your church growth.
+Now is a great time to review your processes and start planning your next "wow factors"!

 I think when hearing the term “wow factor,” most people recognize it.
 They intuitively understand what it means.
 They see it often if they go to concerts, see shows, take their kids to amusement parks, etc.